leucos/ansible-tuto/step-12/README.md

 Note that there is also a `vars` and a `meta` directory. `vars` is used when you want to put a bunch of variables regarding the roles.
 However, I don't like setting vars in roles (or plays) directly.
 I think variables belong to configuration, while plays are the structure.
-In other works, I see plays and roles as a factory, and data as inputs to this factory.
+In other words, I see plays and roles as a factory, and data as inputs to this factory.
 So I really prefer to have "data" (e.g. variables) outside roles and play.
-This way, I can share my roles more easily, without worring exposing too much about my servers.
+This way, I can share my roles more easily, without worrying about exposing too much about my servers.
 But that's just a personal preference.
 Ansible just lets you do it the way you want.